cyrusmaz/cyrusmaz.github.io/_portfolio/portfolio-3.md

 ---
 title: "Trading Volatile Markets for Profit"
-excerpt: "Formulating a strategy and assessing its performance using Monte Carlo simulations "
+excerpt: "Formulating a trading strategy and assessing its performance using Monte Carlo simulations "
 collection: portfolio
 ---